Rebecca Ferguson shares wild reason she called Tom Cruise during mystery illness

-Rebecca Ferguson phoned Tom Cruise after getting sick in Maldives: ‘Can I get a helicopter?’
+Rebecca Ferguson says she requested helicopter from Tom Cruise after getting sick in Maldives

 Actor called upon former ‘Mission: Impossible’ co-star to get out of tough spot